Ritik187/Face-mask-detection-/README.md

 I used Jupyter Notebook to implement all these files for this model.

 ### Result
-This model gave 99% accuracy for face without mask Detection after training via tensorflow-gpu==2.0.0
+This model gave 99% accuracy to detect face without mask after training via tensorflow-gpu==2.0.0

 ### Author
 <li>Ritik Meena</li>